GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/Outputs.rst

 The outputs are defined in a ``<Outputs>`` XML block.

-There are three available formats to output the results of a simulation: SILO_, VTK_, and HDF5_ (using TimeHistory output)..
+There are three available formats to output the results of a simulation: SILO_, VTK_, and Time History output into simple dataset HDF5_ files which are consumable by post-processing scripts..

 ************************
 Defining an output